Fun for All!

 Our employees will be happy to assist with orders and bringing items to tables.

 A limited number of wheelchairs and electronic convenience vehicles (ECV) are available for one day rental.
-All wheelchair/EVC rentals may be secured online in advance of your visit, or at the park while supplies last.
+On-line reservations are available for wheelchair/EVC rentals in advance of your visit.
+Rentals are also available at the park while supplies last.
 It is recommended that guests bring their own wheelchairs.

 A one day rental of a manual wheelchair is $15.99 plux tax (+ $5 refundable deposit) and an ECV is $49.99 plus tax (+ $50 refundable deposit).
 The deposit is refunded upon the satisfactory return of equipment.

 Oversized change/dressing rooms are located in the Splash Surf Shop and the Locker Room retail stores.
 Guests with mobility disabilities, or who need a support person with them, can utilize these rooms.